 Module G: Parenting

-[IF NO FOCAL CHILD WAS IDENTIFIED AT BASELINE, SKIP MODULE I.]
+[IF NO FOCAL CHILD WAS IDENTIFIED AT BASELINE, SKIP TO MODULE I.]

-IF FOCAL CHILD WAS IDENTIFIED BY NAME AT BASELINE, READ: A few months ago, you indicated that you had a child [AGE] years old named [NAME OF CHILD].
+IF FOCAL CHILD WAS IDENTIFIED BY NAME AT BASELINE, READ: On [RA month, RA year], you indicated that you had a child [AGE] years old named [NAME OF CHILD].
 We would like to ask you some questions about your relationship with [NAME OF CHILD].

-IF FOCAL CHILD WAS IDENTIFIED AT BASELINE, BUT A NAME WAS NOT GIVEN, READ: A few months ago, you indicated that you had a child [AGE] years old and you answered several questions about this child.
+IF FOCAL CHILD WAS IDENTIFIED AT BASELINE, BUT A NAME WAS NOT GIVEN, READ: On [RA month, RA year], you indicated that you had a child [AGE] years old and you answered several questions about this child.
 We would again like to ask you some questions about your relationship with this child.

 [IF CHILD IS DECEASED, INTERVIEWER SAYS: “I am so sorry for your loss.”
-THEN SKIP TO END]
+THEN SKIP TO MODULE I]

+1 CHILD IS DECEASED [SKIP TO MODULE I]

+2 CONTINUE

 G1.
 [IF FOCAL CHILD WAS IDENTIFIED BY NAME AT BASELINE, SKIP TO G2.]